Toglefritz/flutter_splendid_ble/README.md

 ### Reading Values from a BLE Characteristic:

 Communicating with BLE devices often entails reading data from a characteristic to obtain information or status updates from the peripheral.
-The Flutter BLE plugin offers a convenient `readValue` method on the `BleCharacteristic` class for this purpose.
+The Flutter Splendid BLE plugin offers a convenient `readValue` method on the `BleCharacteristic` class for this purpose.

 When reading from a BLE characteristic, you receive the data as `BleCharacteristicValue`, which consists of a byte stream (`List<int>`).
 Depending on the characteristic's specification,